Air France and Airbus Found Guilty of Manslaughter in 2009 Flight 447 Crash

 Key Facts

-- BBC News reported that Air France and Airbus were found guilty of manslaughter over a plane crash that killed 228 people.
+- A French court found Air France and Airbus guilty of manslaughter over the crash that killed 228 people.

-- The crash involved a passenger jet traveling from Brazil to Paris.
+- The crash involved a passenger jet en route from Brazil to Paris.

 What Happened